Cyanoxide/triple-triad-react/README.md

 Here are some goals I will look to implement in the future:

 - A full roster of NPC players from the original game.
-- A Card gallery that matches the style of the Card menu in FF8's main menu.
 - Keyboard Support.
 - Trade Rule Decay that matches the behaviour of the original.
 - Implementing the Queen of Cards, her mechanics and questline.